guardian/riff-raff/riff-raff/public/docs/reference/riff-raff.yaml.md

       amiParameter: AMIAmigo
 ```

 This is an example of how templates and overrides can be used.
-This example also uses the JSON notation
-for the arrays.

 ```yaml
 regions: [eu-west-1]